Ways to order your repeat prescription

 Find out more about NHS prescription charges

-For information on medical exemption certificates please visit the website: Medical exemption certificates | NHSBSA
+For information on help paying for your prescriptions, please visit: Medical exemption certificates | NHSBSA

 Questions about your prescription